ZungleIF/NanachiBot/README.md

 # NanachiBot
- A personal Discord Bot for me.
- The only functionality currently is just uploading some Made in Abyss pictures.
+ A personal Discord Bot for me, using Sleepy-Discord C++ Library The only functions currently are just uploading some Made in Abyss pictures.
-## How to build
+## How to build (On Unix)
 ```
 git clone https://github.com/ZungleIF/NanachiBot.git
 ```